Kayaking with Kids Near Oakland - 510 Families

 Blue Waters Kayaking (Point Reyes)

-Blue Waters offers take-away rentals (single and double kayak), classes, and very awesome tours.
+Blue Waters offers take-away rentals (single and double kayak), classes, and awesome tours.
 Get out of the city and enjoy kayaking in the gorgeous Tomales Bay.
 The bioluminescent kayak trip after dark is a life bucket list experience.

 Ages: 13+